dmachard/go-dnscollector/docs/transformers/transform_trafficfiltering.md

 Specific text directive(s) available for the text format:

-- `filtering-samplerate`: display the rate applied
+- `filtering-sample-rate`: display the rate applied

 When the feature is activated, the following JSON fields are populated in your DNS message: